purduehackers/evergreen/Day-Of-Hack-Night-Logistics.md

 ### 8:00 PM
 - [ ] Set up projector with the Hack Night Dashboard.
 We usually use Matthew's iPad but any spare device that can connect to the projector could work.
   - Make sure to test that the sound is working & at an appropriate volume by triggering the doorbell.
 Do not set up and leave without testing the doorbell.
+    - If audio is not playing from the iPad, double check that it isn't muted and that the volume is on above 0.
 - [ ] Set up Door Opener.
+  - Wipe off suction cups with a damp paper towel as well as the spot on the wall where the Door Opener will be attached.
 - [ ] Make sure weekly badges are out.
 - [ ] Make sure weekly stamp is out along with the ink pad.
+- [ ] Create a thread on discord to start tracking attendance.
+  - Create a thread in the #core-hack-night channel called "MM/DD/YYYY Attendance" and do a head count around every hour.
+- [ ] This would also be a good time to start taking pictures of hack night.
+They can be placed somewhere convenient in the Discord later on.

 ### ~9:00 PM
 - [ ] Sessions and Reading Circle timeslots begin.
 They can occur whenever but generally start a bit into hack night, and generally are given single-hour increment blocks of time.